Nexmo/station/_tutorials/voice-alerts.md

 ### Using a Recording Instead of Text-To-Speech

-To use a pre-recorded message instead of (or as well as!) using Nexmo's text-to-speech functionality, use an NCCO with action `stream`. `stream` allows you to play back an audio file to the caller.
+To use a prerecorded message instead of (or as well as!) using Nexmo's text-to-speech functionality, use an NCCO with action `stream`. `stream` allows you to play back an audio file to the caller.
 The "streamUrl" will point to your audio file.

 ```php
 [